daniel-maio/data-structures-and-algorithms/readme.md

 ## Purpose

-This repository serves as a personal reference for studying algorithms, improving problem-solving skills, and practicing coding interview questions with clean, well-documented implementations.
+This repository serves as a personal reference for studying algorithms.